OHDSI/ShinyDeploy/Covid19PredictingSimpleModels/www/shinyDescription.md

-The Observational Health Data Sciences and Informatics (OHDSI) international community is hosting a COVID-19 virtual study-a-thon this week (March 26-29) to inform healthcare decision-making in response to the current global pandemic.
-The preliminary research results on this web-based application are from a retrospective, real-world, observational study in support of this activity and will subsequently be submitted to a peer-reviewed, scientific journal.
+***OHDSI Covid-19 Simple Models Results ***
+This shiny application contains the results of the simple models that were developed to assess the performance loss that occurs on various OHDSI COVID19 prediction problems.

 During manuscript development and the subsequent review period, these results are considered under embargo and should not be disclosed without explicit permission and consent from the authors.

-Development Status:
+### Development Status: Under Development

 Below is the abstract of the manuscript that summarizes the findings: